kfwong/react-paginated-form/README.md

 ### Usage:

 1. Putting any components into children of PaginatedForm will automatically paginate them.
-You can use on
 ```typescript jsx
 // you can use onChangePage to customize pagination behaviour such as conditionally skip page
 const logPage = (oldPage, newPage) => {